code-423n4/2021-11-bootfinance/README.md

 # Contest prep

-## 🐺 C4: Contest prep
-- [ ] Rename this repo to reflect contest date (if applicable)
-- [ ] Rename contest H1 below
-- [ ] Add link to report form in contest details below
-- [ ] Update pot sizes
-- [ ] Fill in start and end times in contest bullets below.
-- [ ] Move any relevant information in "contest scope information" above to the bottom of this readme.
-- [ ] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Delete this checklist.

 ## ⭐️ Sponsor: Contest prep
 - [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
 - [ ] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))